 YES – Luke Rix-Standing

-Let’s face it, other cultures are pretty awesome.
-Dreadlocks are cool, every woman I know owns either a sari or a kimono, and I hugely enjoy the music of the Buena Vista Social Club.
+Be honest, other cultures are pretty cool.
+Dreadlocks are a great look, every woman I know owns either a sari or a kimono, and I hugely enjoy the music of the Buena Vista Social Club.
 I even got my star sign henna-ed onto my shoulder one drunken night in Goa.
-My regret the following morning had nothing to do with cultural insensitivity, and everything to do with the contempt arrowing towards me over the top of my morning chai.
+My regret the following morning had nothing to do with cultural insensitivity, and everything to do with the contemptuous looks arrowing towards me over the top of my morning chai.

-I know, I know, it’s not as simple as that.
-Everyone knows that cultural appropriation can be a bad thing.
+I know, I know.
+It’s not as simple as that.
+Most people realise that cultural appropriation can be a bad thing.
 Every Halloween some idiot decides it would be suitably ‘edgy’ to black up as part of their costume (*cough* DERWENT *cough*), and every year the backlash is predictably uniform.
-Blackface has centuries of baggage; It has frequently been used as a tool to degrade and caricature the black population, so though fancy-dress costumes may not be intended as racist, their undertones are hard to avoid.
+Blackface has centuries of baggage; it has frequently been used as a tool to degrade and caricature the black population, so though fancy-dress costumes may not be intended as racist, their undertones are hard to avoid.

 However, we already have a word for this sort of thing: racism.

 To round out this triumvirate of triviality we have a stellar offering from the University of Oxford, who recently faced a storm of criticism for promising ‘smooth jazz’ and ‘spectacular Mardi Gras’ at a New Orleans-themed May ball.
 They were accused of ‘glorifying an era of racism’.
-Given that any era pre about 1950 could be classed as ‘an era of racism’ that leaves you banning an awful lot of things.
+Given that any era, including the one we currently live in, could be described as an ‘era of racism’, that leaves you banning rather a lot of things.

 So, let the curry-eating, kilt-wearing and didgeridoo-playing commence.